yashaka/NSelene/README.md

 - EllementsCollection#get
 - all main Conditions
 - all main CollectionConditions

-The first thing I plan to do - is to implement SElement (aka SelenideElement) as something more smart than C# delegate.
-Because current implementation lacks abilities to support some extra features like "caching" wich would help to optimise performance.

-Current implementation is also kind of "experimental one".
-It is implemented completely in non-OOP way :)
-The main answer  to "Why?" - is speed.
-I implemented it in a few nights.
-First I will proceed with this style of implementation (using a lot of "extension methods") just for fun and R&D :) And will switch to common OOP implementation via wrapping WebElement (like Selenide does) if needed :) The main API should not change because of this so don't worry.

 Feel free to share your thoughts and file an issue on github if you need something.